Casey Neistat, a YouTuber said that “ok, so…” was the obligatory way for video bloggers to start off, so I am going to make it my blog intro.

 A Passion for Japanese Food Culture

-Today, my primary focus is with Japanese-centric businesses because the goal of Oishii Desu is the same as my grandfathers.
-Whereas he did things based around Buddhism, the focus of Oishii Desu is around Japanese food and the businesses that make up the Japanese/Japanese American community.
-This community also includes all the people with an interest for Japanese food/culture because the hope is to unite not only the Japanese Americans but also the greater American community of all ethnicities in the same spirit my grandfather had done.
-He may have done that through “sangha” (community) which is a Westernized interpretation of the Buddhist word, but I think that same spirit carries on over to the goal of Oishii Desu.
+Today, my primary focus is on Japanese-centric businesses because the goal of Oishii Desu is the same as my grandfather’s.
+Whereas my grandfather did things based in and around Buddhism, the focus of Oishii Desu is around Japanese food and the businesses that make up the Japanese/Japanese American community.
+This community also includes all the people with an interest in Japanese food and culture because the hope is to unite not only Japanese Americans but also the greater American community of all ethnicities in the same spirit my grandfather had done.
+Frank Nakata may have done that through “sangha” (community) which is a Westernized interpretation of the Buddhist word, but I think that same spirit carries on over to the goal of Oishii Desu.

 In between, blogging, restaurant pop-ups, the pandemic happened which led to Your Stomach Loves Us (YSLU).
 A non-profit initiative that was started to give out free meals to neighborhoods experiencing incidents of hate/violence (we were acknowledged by GoFundMe which awarded us $5,000 as part of a StopAsianHate movement.
 We hope that these gestures of goodwill would let people know “we got’chu.”The last straw for Greg was the incident of the Asian women being punched with no one helping in NYC, and that is when he hit up, co-founder, Karl Palma (who is the man and an all around good dude).

 As an American, my blog is counter-culture to the Japanese culture, which is not opinionated.
 So many of the things I say are offensive (obnoxious) to the Japanese regardless of how pertinent it may be or how researched my content is.
 The only time you will hear an opinion from a Japanese person is while drunk.
 I say things sober, hungover, and slightly buzzed.